Free Car Insurance Comparison

-Should Auto Insurance be in the Parents Name?
+Should auto insurance be in the parent’s name?

-The first thing that both parents and teens tend to ask is if it is more beneficial for the teen to have their own insurance policy or should their insurance be in their parent’s name.
+The first thing that both parents and teens tend to ask is if it is more beneficial for the teen to have their own insurance policy or if it should be in their parent’s name.

 You need to understand, as a parent, is that insuring a teen on your auto insurance is going to raise your rates.
-Depending on where you live your rates could double or even triple in price.
+Depending on where you live, your rates could double or even triple in price.

-If you allow your child to drive your vehicle, but you do not add them onto your policy or they don’t have a policy of their own, it is considered fraud.
+If you allow your child to drive your vehicle, but you do not add them to your policy or they don’t have a policy of their own, it is considered fraud.

 Most parents choose to add their children to their auto insurance policy.

-The reason for this is that it is far more expensive for a minor or even a young adult to purchase their own insurance policy than it is for a parent to add their child to their policy.
+It is far more expensive for a minor or even a young adult to purchase their own insurance policy than it is for a parent to add their child to their policy.

 How much insurance to purchase is a common question among adults and teens.
 The first answer to that question is that you must carry your state’s minimums.

-If you cancel your insurance policy the state is automatically notified and you will receive a notice in the mail requiring that you show proof of your new insurance or your license and registration will be suspended.
+If you cancel your insurance policy, the state is automatically notified and you will receive a notice in the mail requiring that you show proof of your new insurance or your license and registration will be suspended.

 Considerations When Purchasing Car Insurance

 You may also want to check and see what the average cost of an auto accident is in the area that you live.

 In every state, the highest percentage of accidents is caused by young adults and teens (under 25 years old).

-In a majority of state young adults and teens have the highest percentage of accidents that lead to the death of a person involved in the accident.
+In a majority of states, young adults and teens have the highest percentage of accidents that lead to the death of a person involved in the accident.

 Saving Money on the Teen Auto Insurance Policy

-Not only will this relieve some of your financial burden, your child will understand the costs and responsibility they are taking on as they contribute to paying on the policy.
+Not only will this relieve some of your financial burden, but your child will also understand the costs and responsibility they are taking on as they contribute to paying on the policy.
 How much you want your child to contribute is up to you.

-Next, refuse to allow your child to drive if they don’t make good grades.
-This is more than just an incentive to get them to excel in high school or college, most car insurance companies actually offer a discount to drivers who are good students as well.
+This refusal is more than just an incentive to get them to excel in high school or college; most car insurance companies actually offer a discount to drivers who are good students as well.